hvrc/shutdowner/README.md

 Windows app to schedule a shutdown

-Works great when you want to fall asleep watching a david attenborough doc
+Perfect for falling asleep while watching a movie

 ![Shutdowner Screenshot](art/shutdowner.png)